-LEFT: The graphic illustrates the urban form of a traditional neiahborhood within the same landscape as the previous graphic.
-Streets re connected or termina Property lots are small to promote community and
+LEFT: The graphic illustrates the urban form of a traditional neighborhood within the same landscape as the previous graphic.
+Streets are connected or terminate at a common greenspace.
+Property lots are small to promote community and conservation.

 Sugarloaf Activity District